This page lists tropes associated with the Gods and Cosmic Entities in Child of the Storm.

 - Offscreen Moment of Awesome: Went up against Varnae, first King of the Grey Court, while still a Prince of Asgard himself, and drew more or less evenly with him.

 - Old Soldier: he fell into this category towards the end of his life - he was a terrible person, but a total badass.

 - Patricide: He might have killed his father for the throne of Asgard - though considering that Buri was the incredibly powerful God of Time as well as Allfather of Asgard at the time, this is perhaps unlikely.
 The general consensus is that he probably didn't, but it would have been entirely in-character for him to have tried.

 - Pride: This is explicitly namechecked as the reason he defended Earth and got stroppy over the Kree's Terrigenesis project, which he didn't particularly care about - while it was an Insignificant Little Blue Planet, it was his Insignificant Little Blue Planet, and the Kree meddling with it offended his pride.

-- Straw Misogynist: Depicted as such and explicitly described as a throwback.
+- Straw Misogynist: Depicted as a misogynistic dickhead and explicitly described as a throwback.

 - "Well Done, Son!"
 Guy: Odin, at least, was this to him... which explains a great deal about Odin.

 Former King of Asgard, grandfather of Odin, and God of Time.
 May or may not be dead - it's not entirely clear what happened to him.

 - Asskicking Equals Authority: It's noted that while it's entirely plausible that Bor, a badass in his own right, would have killed him for his throne, it's also noted that he was powerful enough that Bor probably wouldn't have stood a chance.